 You can customize the post blocks in different ways from the settings option.
 All blocks come with three common settings which are design, setting, and advanced.
 All features are available in the settings option.

 You can import designs from design options.
 You can add advanced CSS coding from advanced options.
 We will basically talk about the different setting options that will help you customize the post blocks.

-Additionally, you can include and exclude some posts by entering its post ID, or adding an offset value to avoid duplication of posts.
+Additionally, you can include and exclude some posts by entering their post ID, or adding an offset value to avoid duplication of posts.

 There are quick queries for Pro users that provide pre-defined options for you.
-The defaults are sticky posts, most popular, most comments (all / 1 day / 7 days) and you don’t need any coding knowledge to display any of your posts with just one click.
+The defaults are sticky posts, most popular posts, and most comments (all, 1 day, or 7 days), and you don’t need any coding knowledge to display any of your posts with just one click.

 This is a thoughtful and useful feature for both beginners and advanced users.